xaaha/hulak/README.md

 ### Setup

-Create the env folder and the required `global.env` file in the root of the hulak project.
+Create the `env/` directory and the required `global.env` file in the root of the hulak project.
 You can do it manually or run

 ```bash